pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

         You can also modify the default `reference.pptx`: first run `pandoc -o custom-reference.pptx --print-default-data-file
         reference.pptx`, and then modify `custom-reference.pptx`
-        in MS PowerPoint (pandoc will use the first four layout slides, as mentioned above).
+        in MS PowerPoint (pandoc will use the layouts with the names listed above).

 `--epub-cover-image=`*FILE*